Paranioar/Awesome_Matching_Pretraining_Transfering/README.md

 The tutorial of Cross-Modal Matching will be constantly updated for Preliminary Insight !

 ## ``NOTE``
-Thanks for the continuous attention and emails for follow-up updates.
+【2023.04.25】Thanks for the continuous attention and emails for follow-up updates.
 Due to busy schedule, sorry for not updating this project for a long time.

 **At the end of May**, I plan to update more than 100 papers, and open the new section named ***[Transfer Learning]*** including hot *Prompt*, *Adapter*, and so on in Computer Vision, Natural Language Prcessing, Vision-and-Language.
 So stay tuned!